S0AndS0/Perinoid_Pipes/Documentation/Contributing_code_initial_setup.md

 git commit -S -m "Message title/synopsis" -m "Detailed message" modified/file/path
 ```

-Note it is the `-S` command line option that tells git sign commits, the above
+Note it is the `-S` command line option that tells git to sign commits, the above
  should request your GPG private key's passphrase for unlocking that key prior
  to signing your commit.
+This will be much the same for other signing procedures
+ for this project, however, note that for signing tages `-s` (lower-case) should
+ be used instead; everything else seems to use an uper-case `S` for signing.

 ## Adding SSH public key to GitHub